reefer42/Xkaliber-repo/README.md

 # Xkaliber Repository updates : our official iso is bottom of page
           ##FOR HACKERS AND GAMERS ALIKE BUILD AND BASED ON KALI LINUX FOR HANDHELD PCS, LEGION GO,
-          STEAMDECK ETC WITH DEDICATED TOUCH INPUT AND KEYBOARD TYPE xmenu TO VIEW REPO OPTIONS
+          STEAMDECK ETC WITH DEDICATED TOUCH INPUT AND KEYBOARD YOU CAN FLASH OUR ISO OR ADD OUR REPO TO CURRENT OS TYPE xmenu TO VIEW REPO OPTIONS
           deckyloader and handhelddaemon packages provided in repo Contact dev discord https://discord.gg/g89daSA2Dh ##